Winners and losers from prime-time NHL schedule for 2018-19

 Well, we're finally rid of it: NBC is rebranding it "Wednesday Night Hockey" and will feature 17 doubleheaders and (gasp) multiple appearances by Toronto, Edmonton and Winnipeg after featuring just two Canadian teams last season.

-It'll also attempt to do a College Gameday riff in which their studio crew will hit the road for live pregame and postgame coverage on site.
-Which is probably why they aren't going to Edmonton until March.
+NBC will also attempt to do a College Gameday riff in which its studio crew will hit the road for live pregame and postgame coverage on site.
+Which is probably why it isn't going to Edmonton until March.

 RIP, "Rivalry Night."
 We'll always remember your inexplicable Wild vs. Sabres game from a few years back.